Media and Entertainment App Testing: A Detailed Guide to Media Platform QA

 Faster time to market

-The OTT streaming market is insanely competitive, and the functionality and content offered by the service can influence its audience reception and success as much as a dynamic release cycle.
+The media streaming app market is insanely competitive, and the functionality and content offered by the service can influence its audience reception and success as much as a dynamic release cycle.
 By allowing you to cover more tests in less time, testing automation can dramatically speed up the release cycle, helping you introduce new features faster than other market players and gain a strong competitive edge.

 Higher ROI of testing